Howdy Doody

-Howdy Doody is an American children's television program (with circus and Western frontier themes) that was created and produced by Victor F Campbell and E. Roger Muir.
+Howdy Doody is an American children's television program (with circus and Western frontier themes) that was created and produced by Victor F. Campbell and E. Roger Muir.
 It was broadcast on the NBC television network in the United States from December 27, 1947, until September 24, 1960.
 It was a pioneer of children's programming and set the pattern for many similar shows.
 One of the first television series produced at NBC in Rockefeller Center, in Studio 3A, it pioneered color production in 1956 and NBC (then owned by RCA Television) used the show to promote color television sets in the late 1950s.

 Story

 Buffalo Bob Smith created Howdy Doody during his days as a radio announcer on WNBC.
 At that time, Howdy Doody was only a voice Smith performed on the radio.
 When Smith made an appearance on NBC's television program Puppet Playhouse on December 27, 1947, the reception for the character was great enough to begin a demand for a visual character for television.
 Frank Paris, a puppeteer whose puppets appeared on the program, was asked to create a Howdy Doody puppet.

-Bob Smith, the show's host, was dubbed "Buffalo Bob" early in the show's run (a reference both to the historical American frontier character Buffalo Bill and Smith's hometown of Buffalo, New York).
-At first the set was supposed to be a circus tent, but soon was changed to a western town.
+Smith, the show's host, was dubbed "Buffalo Bob" early in the show's run (a reference to the historical American frontier character Buffalo Bill as well as to Smith's hometown of Buffalo, New York).
+At first the set was supposed to be a circus tent, but it soon was changed to a western town.
 Smith wore cowboy garb, as did the puppet.
-The name of the puppet "star" was derived from the American expression "howdy doody"/"howdy do," a commonplace corruption of the phrase "How do you do?" used in the Western United States.
+The name of the puppet star was derived from the expression "howdy doody" / "howdy do," a commonplace corruption of the phrase "How do you do?" used in the western United States and in Britain as well (e.g. "Here's a howdy-do" from The Mikado).
 (The straightforward use of that expression was also in the theme song's lyrics.)
 Smith, who had gotten his start as a singing radio personality in Buffalo, frequently used music in the program.
 Cast members Lew Anderson and Robert "Nick" Nicholson both were experienced jazz musicians.